hazae41/immutable/README.md

 The bootpage will then reload itself, hitting into the service-worker cache, and display the true webpage.

-So it doesn't really matter which URL you visit the first time, as long as your served with the bootpage!
+So it doesn't really matter which URL you visit the first time, as long as you're served with the bootpage!

 -